jsly8672/playpen/mj_promt_notes.md

 A bright, serene planet, just off the beach in a crystaline blue sea.
 There are a few wispy clouds in the sky. high detail, Cinematic 4k.
 Calm.
 Clear.
 Bright.
 Warm.

+/imagine Jethro Tull concert in a forest at night. the band performs in front immense trees that thrust up into the clear night sky. there is a great bonfire.

+An amusment park ride of antique cars

+ A brutalism monolithic concrete monastery Le corbusier in cloudy day, architecture, archdaily , Tomba Brion, Unity temple, wide angle, dynamic composition, ultra detailed, realistic , hyperealistic ultra detailed, photorealistic, cinematic, movie concept art, octane render, corona render, 8K --ar 4:3